Create and manage shares for Delta Sharing

 To add tables to a share, you can use Catalog Explorer, the Databricks Unity Catalog CLI, or SQL commands in a Databricks notebook or the Databricks SQL query editor.

-Permissions required: Owner of the share object, USE SCHEMA
+Permissions required: Owner of the share object, USE CATALOG

-on the schema that contains the table, and the SELECT
+on the catalog and schema that contain the table, and the SELECT

 privilege on the table.
 You must maintain the SELECT